Pelynt

-Pelynt (Pluwnennys or Pluwnonna) is a civil parish and village in Cornwall, England, United Kingdom.
+Pelynt (Pluwnennys (village) or Pluw Nennys (parish)) is a civil parish and village in Cornwall, England, United Kingdom.
 It is 20 miles (32 km) west of Plymouth and four miles (6.5 km) west-northwest of Looe.
 Pelynt had a population of around 1,124 at the 2001 census which increased to 1,296 at the 2011 census.
 In addition, an electoral ward with the same name exists but extends towards Widegates avoiding Looe at all times.
 The population in 2011 for this ward was 4,453.

 History

-The name Pelynt derives from the Cornish pluw (parish) and the name of Saint Non, the mother of St David.
+The name Pelynt derives from the Cornish pluw (parish) and the name of either Saint Non, the mother of St David, or the male St Nynnid.

 The manor of Pelynt is mentioned in the Domesday Book (1086) when it was valued much higher than Looe; it was held by Algar from Robert, Count of Mortain.
 There was half a hide of land and land for 8 ploughs.
 There were three and a half ploughs, 6 serfs, 4 villeins, 12 smallholders, 30 acres of woodland, 40 acres of pasture, 2 cattle, 14 pigs and 37 sheep.
 The value of the manor was £1 sterling though it had formerly been worth £2-10s.

 The parish church is dedicated to St Nonna and built in the Perpendicular style.
 In about 1680, one of the arcades was remodelled in Tuscan Doric style.
 The tower is of the 14th century, earlier than the rest of the church.
 There are a number of interesting memorials including that of Bishop Jonathan Trelawny, whose pastoral staff is preserved in the church.
 Other notable members of the locally resident Trelawny family are also commemorated.
 In 1882 the south wall, Trelawny aisle, porch and vestry were restored for £1350 and the church was reopened on 12 October 1882.

 The village has a school, founded in 1882, and a 16th-century inn, The Jubilee.
 The first mention of a post office in Pelynt was in May 1852, when a type of postmark known as an undated circle was issued.
 Details of some of the people who have run the post office, including William Churchill (1856), Harriet Andrews (1910) and Samuel Harvey (from 1929) appeared in a book published in 1988.